How to Make a Vertical Video into a Horizontal Video

 If you want to fill up the white space for the horizontal video, some video creators like to add a blurry background to the video.
 On desktop, copy the video and paste it into the timeline - this will be your new background video layer.
 On mobile, upload the same video into the timeline.
 You should now see two layers in the timeline.
 For the background video layer, use the purple corners to drag and resize one of the video layers to take up the whole canvas.

-On desktop, find the Adjust button on the right-hand side panel and use the Blur slider tool to create a blurred background.
+On desktop, select the background layer and click on the Adjust button on the right-hand side panel.
+Use the Blur slider tool to create a blurred background.
 On mobile, select the background layer and tap Edit video then Adjust.
 Scroll down to the bottom until you see Blur.
 Drag the slider to the right to blur the background and tap Done Adjusting.

 Step Four: Export and Download the Horizontal Video

 After changing the aspect ratio and scaling the video, you’re ready to export!
-Tap the green Export Video button above the workspace.
-When the video finishes processing, click the Download button and the video will be saved to your device.
-You can sign in and create a free account to Kapwing to remove the watermark before posting it on social media.
+Click the Export Project button and select your export format and resolutions settings.
+When the video finishes processing, click the Download button and the it will be saved to your device.